gcccheng/oogway/index.md

 ***<font size= "3">Senior Infrastructure Engineer at Sopra Steria</font>***

 During past years, Gang has contributed to a variety of projects for clients, including:

 `project`
+**Automate Infrastructure Workflow with Ansible Automation Platform(AAP)**

+Managing a modern infrastructure can be a challenging task, and implementing automation can greatly reduce maunal work.
+Gang participated in setting up Ansible Automation Platform(AAP) and integrating infrastructure workflow to AAP.
+  1. Installing Ansible Automation Platform and testing functionalities.

+  2. Communicating with various parties within infrastructure such as developing team, database team, security team to design workflow that can reduce errors, improve effeciency and enhance performnance.

+`project`
 **Deploy Red Hat 9 to production infrastructure**